 How To Make Sauerkraut

-This homemade sauerkraut recipe is an easy and gut healthy way to get probiotics.
-The perfect side to a meal, this fermented raw sauerkraut will become a family staple.
+Homemade sauerkraut recipe is an easy and gut healthy way to get probiotics.
+The perfect side to a meal, this fermented raw sauerkraut will become a staple.

 What vegetables can be fermented?